Admission and Preparation

-Applicants who are denied admission may reapply to Cornell Law in a subsequent year.
+Applicants who are denied admission may re-apply to Cornell Law in a subsequent year.
 The Admissions Committee will review your entire application, but will also focus on any significant changes since your prior application.

-To reapply for admission you should submit new versions of the following:
+To re-apply for admission, in addition to the electronic application, you should submit new versions of the following:

 Enrollment Options and Deferrals